1. You will experience the diverse culture

 4. You will savor Nepali delicacies

 Thanks to its geographic and cultural diversity, Nepal is equally rich in food.
-Though greatly influenced by its neighbors, India and China, the Nepali cuisines still possess its uniqueness.
+Though greatly influenced by its neighbors, India and China, Nepali cuisines still possess its uniqueness.
 You simply can't leave Nepal without trying some of its delicacies.
 Dal bhat(lentils with rice and curried vegetables), the national dish of Nepal, is what you will find at almost every restaurant, and is served as breakfast, lunch, and dinner.
-Momo or Nepalese dumpling is a popular snack that can be bought on every corner and is worth trying many times.
-It is typically served with a tomato based sauce and can be filled with a great variety of vegetables and meat.
+Momo or Nepalese dumplings are popular snacks that can be bought on every corner and is worth trying many times.
+It is typically served with a tomato-based sauce and can be filled with a great variety of vegetables and meat.
 Other well-known Nepali foods include chatamari, dheedo, aloo tama, etc.

 5. You will enjoy top adventures